warren/perdicis-notes/content/Little Heaven.md

 I would 100% come back here.
 Real hidden gem.
 The lady at the counter was nice too.

 First got this drink on [[2022-11-05]].

+Tried it again [[2024-10-19]] and adjusted this rating 9.25->9.5.
+It's without question the best boba I've had in the city.
+And again the lady is so nice!
+She asked how the bitterness level is and if she should add more sugar.